Get to know me

 I'm Madison Lucey, Software Development Engineer at Amazon and graduate student!

-Hello, I am a 19 year old graduate student and I am currently working towards achieving my Master of Science degree in Data Science.
+Hello, I am a 20 year old second year graduate student currently working towards achieving my Master of Science degree in Data Science.
 After graduating Summa Cum Laude 4.0 with my bachelors, my passion for computer science led me to graduate school.
 I like to think outside of the box and come up with innovative solutions to complex problems.
 My current employment is at the Amazon Corporate Headquarters as a Software Development Engineer (SDE1) in Seattle Washington.
 I am an accomplished software engineer and inventor, as well as a professional public speaker.
 I have exceptional communication skills and bring a high level of energy to everything that I do

 Educational Opportunities That Enhance Employability

 Received proprietary on the job training in Amazon Web Services (AWS)

 My personality profile demonstrates that I am hardworking, a team player, and easy to get along with!!

 - TEDx Public Speaking

 - National Honor Society